rust-lang/blog.rust-lang.org/posts/inside-rust/2024-10-31-compiler-team-reorg.md

 - [spastorino](https://github.com/spastorino), maintainer
     - spastorino is another alum of the non-lexical lifetimes working group, starting to contribute in late 2017.
-Since NLL, spastorino has implemented negative impls in coherence, refactored return position impl trait in trait code to lower as a GAT, and has done a lot of bugfixes to the compiler in general and with to the type system as a member of the types team.
+Since NLL, spastorino has implemented negative impls in coherence, refactored return position impl trait in trait code to lower as a GAT, and has done a lot of refactors/bugfixes to the compiler.
 - [TaKO8Ki](https://github.com/TaKO8Ki), team member
     - TaKO8Ki has made lots of diagnostic improvements, helped the team keep on top of regressions by adding plenty of regression tests, done lots of refactorings and cleanup, fixed a bunch of